zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 * The client calls the API ML Gateway login endpoint with the client certificate.
 * The client certificate and private key are checked as a valid TLS client certificate against the trusted CAs of the Gateway.
 * The public part of the provided client certificate is checked against SAF.
 SAF subsequently returns a user ID that owns this certificate.
-ZSS provides this API for API ML.
+ZSS provides this API for API ML, or alternatively, as of Zowe release 2.14, the internal API ML mapper can provide this API if enabled in the zowe.yaml file.
+Note that ZSS is the default API that provides this mapping between the public part of the client certificate and SAF user ID.
 * The Gateway performs the login of the mapped user and returns a valid JWT token.

 ![Zowe client certificate authentication diagram](../../images/api-mediation/zowe-client-cert-auth.png)